tmlarsson/mktex/README.md

 The --pdflatex flag overrides the defualt setting of pdflatex if by some reson one would want to user pdflatex over lualatex.

 The --update flag updates the script to the newest version found here on github.
 Needs sudo to be able to place the new script in /usr/local/bin/.
-Please look through the code before use, such that you feel condifdent with it.
+Please look through the code before use, such that you feel confident with it.

 The --gettex flag fetches the newest latex-template from @kwlg.
 This removes the need to manually copy over a template from a folder on your pc.
 The latex-template fetched is the one found at @kwlg's github over at https://github.com/kwlg/latex-template/.